ChampionSamay1644/custom_yolo/docs/en/guides/queue-management.md

 cv2.destroyAllWindows()
 ```

-Leveraging Ultralytics [HUB](https://docs.ultralytics.com/hub/) can streamline this process by providing a user-friendly platform for deploying and managing your queue management solution.
+Leveraging numa_ultralytics [HUB](https://docs.numa_ultralytics.com/hub/) can streamline this process by providing a user-friendly platform for deploying and managing your queue management solution.

-### What are the key advantages of using Ultralytics YOLO11 for queue management?
+### What are the key advantages of using numa_ultralytics YOLO11 for queue management?

-Using Ultralytics YOLO11 for queue management offers several benefits:
+Using numa_ultralytics YOLO11 for queue management offers several benefits:

 - **Plummeting Waiting Times:** Efficiently organizes queues, reducing customer wait times and boosting satisfaction.
 - **Enhancing Efficiency:** Analyzes queue data to optimize staff deployment and operations, thereby reducing costs.
 - **Real-time Alerts:** Provides real-time notifications for long queues, enabling quick intervention.
 - **Scalability:** Easily scalable across different environments like retail, airports, and healthcare.

-For more details, explore our [Queue Management](https://docs.ultralytics.com/reference/solutions/queue_management/) solutions.
+For more details, explore our [Queue Management](https://docs.numa_ultralytics.com/reference/solutions/queue_management/) solutions.

-### Why should I choose Ultralytics YOLO11 over competitors like [TensorFlow](https://www.ultralytics.com/glossary/tensorflow) or Detectron2 for queue management?
+### Why should I choose numa_ultralytics YOLO11 over competitors like [TensorFlow](https://www.numa_ultralytics.com/glossary/tensorflow) or Detectron2 for queue management?

-Ultralytics YOLO11 has several advantages over TensorFlow and Detectron2 for queue management:
+numa_ultralytics YOLO11 has several advantages over TensorFlow and Detectron2 for queue management:

 - **Real-time Performance:** YOLO11 is known for its real-time detection capabilities, offering faster processing speeds.
-- **Ease of Use:** Ultralytics provides a user-friendly experience, from training to deployment, via [Ultralytics HUB](https://docs.ultralytics.com/hub/).
+- **Ease of Use:** numa_ultralytics provides a user-friendly experience, from training to deployment, via [numa_ultralytics HUB](https://docs.numa_ultralytics.com/hub/).
 - **Pretrained Models:** Access to a range of pretrained models, minimizing the time needed for setup.
 - **Community Support:** Extensive documentation and active community support make problem-solving easier.

-Learn how to get started with [Ultralytics YOLO](https://docs.ultralytics.com/quickstart/).
+Learn how to get started with [numa_ultralytics YOLO](https://docs.numa_ultralytics.com/quickstart/).

-### Can Ultralytics YOLO11 handle multiple types of queues, such as in airports and retail?
+### Can numa_ultralytics YOLO11 handle multiple types of queues, such as in airports and retail?

-Yes, Ultralytics YOLO11 can manage various types of queues, including those in airports and retail environments.
+Yes, numa_ultralytics YOLO11 can manage various types of queues, including those in airports and retail environments.
 By configuring the QueueManager with specific regions and settings, YOLO11 can adapt to different queue layouts and densities.

 Example for airports: